fluent/fluent-bit-docs/pipeline/inputs/node-exporter-metrics.md

 | metrics | To specify which metrics are collected from the host operating system | `"cpu,cpufreq,meminfo,diskstats,filesystem,uname,stat,time,loadavg,vmstat,netdev,filefd"` |

 **Note:** The plugin top-level `scrape_interval` setting is the global default with any custom settings for individual `scrape_intervals` then overriding just that specific metric scraping interval.
-Each of `collector.xxx.scrape_interval` can specify each of intervals of metrics.
+Each of `collector.xxx.scrape_interval` can specify each of gathering intervals of metrics.
-However, they cannot affect the root collector of metrics to send the latter plugin pipeline.
+However, all of node metrics will be collected the interval which is specified with the global `scrape_interval`.

 ## Collectors available